darHH/tp/docs/UserGuide.md

 deletemember g/1 n/John Doe
 ```

-This deletes the contact with name PERSON_NAME from game at INDEX
+This deletes the contact with name John Doe from game at index 1

 ![Deleting a member](images/deletemember_command.png)